wyfo/apischema/docs/validation.md

 `ast.NodeVisitor` and the Python black magic begins...

 #### Why only validate at deserialization and not at instantiation?
-*Apischema* uses type annotations, so every objects used can already be statically type-checked (with *Mypy*/*Pycharm*/etc.) at instantiation but also at modification.
+*apischema* uses type annotations, so every objects used can already be statically type-checked (with *Mypy*/*Pycharm*/etc.) at instantiation but also at modification.

 #### Why use validators for dataclasses instead of doing validation in `__post_init__`?
 Actually, validation can completly be done in `__post_init__`, there is not problem with that.
 However, validators offers one thing that cannot be achieved with `__post_init__`: they are run before `__init__`, so they can validate incomplete data.
 Moreover, they are only run during deserialization, so they don't add overhead to normal class instantiation.